amirahnasihah/frontend-development/04-intro-to-algorithms/05-sorting-algorithms-part-02/further-explain.md

 ### quick-sort.js

-Summarizing Partition
+partition() function:

-The range that we are going to do partition, i.e. defining the “sub array” using min and max index
+The range that we are going to do partition, i.e. defining the “sub array” using min and max index.

-Our pivot is always the rightmost element (at last index)
+Our pivot is always the rightmost element (at last index).

-We start from i = -1 (or min index -1)
+We start from i = -1 (or min index -1).

-If the element j is smaller than pivot, then we will do i++ and swap element i with element j
+If the element j is smaller than pivot, then we will do i++ and swap element i with element j.

-After finished all the comparison, we are going to put the pivot at the right position, which is position i+1
+After finished all the comparison, we are going to put the pivot at the right position, which is position i+1.

 quickSort() function:

+For the range, we will do the partition
+- First cycle, range would be from 0 to end
+Partition function should return the position of pivot after partition

+Sort the left and right hand side using quick sort

 # Merge Sort